averiperny/test-repository/.github/ISSUE_TEMPLATE/website_issue.md

 ---
 name : Website Issue
-description : I have a question/issue about the cheat sheet webpage. title : "Website: <brief description of issue/question>"
+about : I have a question/issue about the cheat sheet webpage. title : "Website: <brief description of issue/question>"
 ---